What Is Summer Savory? Benefits, Nutrition, Uses, How to Grow

 Savory summer is used in traditional medicine to ease digestive complaints, including upset stomach and bloating.
 It has been shown to work as a natural anti-inflammatory that helps ease pain.

-Research indicates that some species of the plant genus Satureja have anti-inflammatory and analgesic properties.
+Research has indicated that some species of the plant genus Satureja have anti-inflammatory and analgesic properties.
 In traditional folk medicine, summer savory has been used to relieve bone pain.

 Summer savory has soothing properties and has been used in tea and extract forms to soothe sore throats and respiratory conditions.
 It also has antimicrobial properties and can help fight infections that impact the respiratory system.